jimmy6616/Rotorflight-Ethos-LUA/README.md

 If you're using F.Port, start up the Rotorflight Configurator, go to the Configuration tab and enable the TELEMETRY feature.
 F.Port telemetry does not work without enabling this feature.

-If telemetry is working properly on your system, the Lua scripts should work as well.
+If telemetry is working properly on your system, the Lua scripts should also work.

 # Installation
-Download the [latest release](https://github.com/rotorflight/rotorflight-configurator/releases) Unzip and copy the contents to the SCRIPTS folder to your transmitter.
+Download the RFSuite [latest release](https://github.com/rotorflight/rotorflight-configurator/releases) Unzip and copy the contents to the SCRIPTS folder to your transmitter.